-- VPN encryption.
-Surfshark uses the AES-256 encryption algorithm, which is a top encryption standard in the industry.
-Even for the most powerful computers, it would take more than a lifetime to decrypt it.
+Surfshark uses the AES-256 encryption algorithm, the top standard in the industry.
+Even for the most powerful computers, it would take more than a lifetime to decrypt the data.

-No-logs VPN.
-To be private is to be private from everyone, including your VPN provider.
-Surfshark keeps no connection or usage logs.
+To be private means to be private from everyone, including your VPN provider.
+Surfshark never tracks what you do online, meaning that nothing of your connection info is kept aside from what is needed to keep your connection up.
 What you do online is only your business.

-- RAM-only servers.
 Not that many VPN providers rely on 100% RAM servers.
 Surfshark is one of the few that do.
-Essentially, running all servers on RAM means that the technical configuration information that would be stored on the hard drive is automatically wiped off when a server is off.
+Essentially, running all servers on RAM means that the technical configuration information that would be stored on the hard drive is automatically wiped clean when the server is off.

-- MultiHop.
 Surfshark offers a feature that allows you to connect to two server locations at the same time.
-It strengthens VPN connection, improves security, and hides your location and internet traffic even more reliably.
+It strengthens your VPN connection, improves security, and hides your location and internet traffic even more reliably.